Paris Metro Line 3bis: Employees

 Employees on the network are divided into two categories: station agents and conductors.
-Station agents are responsible for selling tickets, ensuring that passengers have not entered the métro illegally (i.e. preventing fare evasion), managing the stations, and ensuring the proper installation of instructional signs and other fixtures according to service needs.
+Station agents are responsible for selling tickets, ensuring that passengers have not entered the metro illegally (i.e. preventing fare evasion), managing the stations, and ensuring the proper installation of instructional signs and other fixtures according to service needs.
 Some agents are at times relieved from their normal duties so that they can operate the ticket booth.

 Conductors, on the other hand, ensure the proper operation of the trains.
 Service is broken down into three shifts: day, mixed, and night.

 Fares and financing

 Fares are identical to those on the rest of the metropolitan network; the line is accessible by the same transit subscriptions.
-A ticket t+ allows for a one-way trip on the line, regardless of the number of connections made with other métro lines or the RER (so long as the RER is taken only within the city of Paris, meaning Paris intra-muros).
+A ticket t+ allows for a one-way trip on the line, regardless of the number of connections made with other metro lines or the RER (so long as the RER is taken only within the city of Paris, meaning Paris intra-muros).

 The financing of the operation of the line is guaranteed by the RATP.
 Fares and subscription prices are regulated by the government and in fact their revenues do not cover the entire operating costs of the network.
 The difference is made up with funding provided by Île-de-France Mobilités (IDFM), presided over since 2005 by the President of the Regional Council of Île-de-France and governed by locally elected officials.
 The organisation defines the general conditions of operation including the duration and frequency of services.
 The operational budget is guaranteed by an annual subsidy provided to the general transportation network of the region; this subsidy is funded by a tax (the versement transport (VT), which is imposed on all companies in the region that employ more than nine people, as well as other public funds.

 Traffic

-The traffic along line 3bis is included with the statistics of line 3, which are presented below:
+The traffic along Line 3bis is included with the statistics of Line 3, which are presented below: